electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 ## Shortcuts

-Shortcuts are quicker ways of doing basic things.
+Here are quicker ways of doing basic things.
 You may have noticed some of these being used already.

 \begin{codelisting}
 \codecaption{Shortcuts}